 Before you start running…

 People who succeed at running have a clear plan of where they are heading.
 Do you know where you are going?
 The best way to kick start your month of running is to spend a bit of time getting your head in the right space.

-Please also make sure while planning your runs for the month of June that you follow Government guidelines and remain within your 2km radius of your home and keep at least 2 metres distance from others.
+Please also make sure while planning your runs for the month of July that you follow HSE guidelines and remain within your county or 20km radius of your home and keep at least 2 metres distance from others.

 There are 3 steps to this little exercise and at the end of it you will be motivated to put on your running shoes:

 You need a challenge that will keep you motivated to run on the days when it’s easy to make an excuse.

 The challenge should be realistic but perhaps a little bit outside your comfort zone.
 Don’t make it too ambitious, you want to stick to your plan and not miss a run.